LogtalkDotOrg/logtalk3/tools/profiler/NOTES.md

 Compiling source code for profiling
 -----------------------------------

-In order to get user-level object and predicate names instead of compiler generated internal names when using the SWI-Prolog and YAP profilers, you must set `code_prefix` flag to a character other than the default `$` before compiling your source code.
+To get the user-level object and predicate names instead of the compiler-generated internal names when using the SWI-Prolog and YAP profilers, you must set `code_prefix` flag to a character other than the default `$` before compiling your source code.
 For example:

 	?- set_logtalk_flag(code_prefix, '.').